RuPaul: 2014–2016: Born Naked, Realness, Butch Queen, and television expansion

-2016: Gay for Play, Butch Queen, All Stars 2

 In January 2016, it was announced RuPaul would present a new game show for Logo TV called Gay for Play Game Show Starring RuPaul which premiered on April 11, 2016, after RuPaul's Drag Race.
-In February 2016, he announced his tenth album, Butch Queen.
-It was released in March 2016, just prior to the premiere of the eighth season of RuPaul's Drag Race.
-A song from the album, "U Wear It Well" was featured in the teaser campaigns for the season and was later officially released as the first single on iTunes in February 2016.
-The album charted at number 3 on the US Billboard Dance chart, marking his highest position on this chart to date (2016?). "'Be Someone" featuring American singer Taylor Dayne was released as the album's second and final single.
+In March 2016, he released his tenth album, Butch Queen, just prior to the premiere of the eighth season of RuPaul's Drag Race.
+A song from the album, "U Wear It Well" was featured in the teaser campaigns for the season and was released as its first single.
+The album charted at number 3 on the US Billboard Dance chart. "'Be Someone" featuring American singer Taylor Dayne was released as the album's second and final single.
 Additionally, Butch Queen: The Ru-Mixes was released.

 In July 2016, it was announced that RuPaul was nominated for the Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Program.
 He was presented the award at the September Creative Arts Emmy Awards Ceremony.
 2016 also saw the release of the single "Read U Wrote U" that features rap parts by the RuPaul's Drag Race All Stars 2 finalists Roxxxy Andrews, Katya Zamolodchikova, Alaska Thunderfuck, and Detox Icunt with production by Ellis Miah.